G. C. Murphy: Origins of chain

 The chain was founded in 1906 by George Clinton Murphy in the Pittsburgh suburb of McKeesport, Pennsylvania.
 Murphy had gotten his start in retail as a manager of a McCrory's store in 1896.
 Murphy later moved to Detroit, Michigan, to manage several stores there and then returned to the Pittsburgh, Pennsylvania, area to launch his stores.
 His namesake chain was founded in 1906.
 It was one of several large retailers that originated in Pennsylvania.

 Murphy died in April 1909, three years after the chain's launch.
 Two former McCrory executives, John Sephus Mack and Walter C. Shaw, bought the G.C.
 Murphy chain, which was at the time about 12 stores, that same year.
 The chain quickly expanded through new stores and the purchase of competitors, growing to 173 stores by 1932.

 Murphy's expanded cautiously during the 1920s, letting it cope with the Great Depression better than other retailing chains: Sales in 1930 were reported to have risen about 9% ($17 million).
 By 1932, however, sales had dropped 3.7%.
 The retailing company never let go of their employees during this time, although they did have to get rid of overtime pay and dock employees for absences.

 Overview of features

-Murphy's stores became popular partly because of their locations; many were in small and medium-sized towns that had previously been served only by stores owned by whatever mining company was based there.
+Murphy's stores became popular partly because of their locations; many were in small and large-sized towns that had previously been served only by stores owned by whatever mining company was based there.
 The lunch counters in the stores were a popular destination for quick and inexpensive meals (before the rise of fast food).
 Murphy's stores were designed in-house and to a high standard, led by architects like Harold Ellsworth Crosby.